GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 These two colors provide a high level of contrast for users with impaired vison, as confirmed in the testing section below.
 They also add to the overall goal of creating a clear professional and efficient looking website.
 The colors were also chosen in conjunction with the main logo design to present a smooth connection across the application.
 This helps provide consistency to the overall flow of the user experience.

 * ### **Font.**
 The chosen font is a geometric sans serif typeface named Poppins.
 This is a modern and clean font that is easy and clear to interpret as well as adding to the modern design ethos of the site.
+This is the font description courtesy of the google fonts page "Geometric sans serif typefaces have been a popular design tool ever since these actors took to the world’s stage.
+Poppins is one of the new comers to this long tradition.
+With support for the Devanagari and Latin writing systems, it is an internationalist take on the genre."

+***

 ## **USER JOURNEY.**

+Our user is called 'Bob'.
+Bob is a young professional who has a great number of online profiles across many platforms.
+Like most of Bob's generation, Bob does a lot of things online for recreational, personal and business purposes.

+-  Bob has looked up the site because he wants to learn more about managing his online digital legacy.
+He lands on the home page and is immediately struck by the hero banner quote.
+This piques his interest and he continues to read down the page where he learns
 ## **WIREFRAMES.**
 ## **TESTING.**
 ## **DEPLOYMENT.**